United States Naval Academy: Athletics

 Naval Academy sports teams have many accomplishments at the international and national levels.
 In 1926, Navy's football team won the U.S. national championship based on both the Boand and Houlgate mathematical poll systems. and the Navy men's lacrosse team won 21 USILL or USILA national championships and was the NCAA Division I runner-up in 1975 and 2004.
 The men's fencing team won NCAA Division I championships in 1950, 1959, and 1962 and was runner-up in 1948, 1953, 1960, and 1963, and NCAA Division I championships were also earned by the 1945 men's outdoor track and field team and the 1964 men's soccer team.

 The academy lightweight crew won the 2004 and 2021 National Championship.
 The lightweights are accredited with two Jope Cup Championships as well, finishing the Eastern Sprints with the highest number of points in 2006 and 2007.
 The college's heavyweight crew won Olympic gold medals in men's eights in 1920 and 1952, and from 1907 to 1995 at Intercollegiate Rowing Association regatta the team earned 30 championships.
 In intercollegiate shooting, the Naval Academy has won nine National Rifle Association rifle team trophies, seven air pistol team championships, and five standard pistol team titles.
 Navy's squash team was the national nine-man team champion in 1957, 1959, and 1967, and the boxing team was National Collegiate Boxing Association champion in 1987, 1996, 1997, 1998, and 2005.

 There is an unofficial (but previous National Champion) croquet team.
-Legend has it that in the early 1980s, a Mid and a Johnnie (slang for a student enrolled at St. John's College, Annapolis), were in a bar and the Mid challenged the Johnnie by stating that Midshipmen could beat St. John's at any sport.
+They compete most notably in the Annapolis Cup held every April since 1983 against students from St. John's College, Annapolis.
+In 1982 the commandant of the U.S. Naval Academy told a Johnnie (slang for a student enrolled at St. John's) that the Midshipmen could beat St. John's at any sport.
 The St. John's student selected croquet.
 Since then, thousands attend the annual croquet match between St. John's and the 28th Company of the Brigade of Midshipmen (originally the 34th Company before the brigade was reduced to 30 companies).
-As of 2017, the Midshipmen had a record of 7 wins and 28 losses to the St John's team.
+As of 2024, the Midshipmen had a record of 8 wins and 32 losses to the St John's team.